python-adaptive/adaptive/docs/source/tutorial/tutorial.advanced-topics.md

 :::

 :::{seealso}
-The complete source code of this tutorial can be found in {jupyter-download:notebook}`tutorial.advanced-topics`
+The complete source code of this tutorial can be found in {jupyter-download-notebook}`tutorial.advanced-topics`
 :::

 ```{jupyter-execute}